Tyler799/Mechwarrior3Guide/Guide.md

 If you wish to contribute to this guide, you can make pull requests or issues.
 I can't guarentee they'll be included, but I'll at the very least open up a discussion so I can see what you feel needs to be changed.

+If you need to reach me, you can reach me:

+* Here on github
+* PM me at /u/Night_Thastus
+* PM me on Discord, Night Thastus #6641.

 # Baseline Setup

 First and foremost, if you already have an installation of Mechwarrior 3 take the time to properly uninstall it.
 If you just have a ripped version then you don't need to use the Windows add/remove programs tool, but you should still go and delete the folder.